-The Trevor Bauer saga in Cleveland has officially come to a close.
-The Cleveland Indians traded the hard-throwing right hander at the deadline for a multitude of pieces.
+The Indians trade deadline has come to a close and the Trevor Bauer saga in Cleveland has officially come to a close.
+The Cleveland Indians traded the hard-throwing right-hander at the deadline for a multitude of pieces.

 So, breaking this down from an Indians’ perspective, how did the Tribe do at the deadline?

 To start, the Indians knew they had a decision to make with Bauer.
 Tom Withers, an Indians reporter with the Associated Press, reported post-trade that manager Terry Francona feared the ball-chucking incident from Bauer in Kansas City would do to the team in.
 After seeing that, it made all the sense in the world why Cleveland would move on.

 The combination of locker room toxicity and non-team friendly deals for the future were clearly enough for general manager Mike Chernoff to pull the trigger on a move.
 Fortunately for Cleveland, they get exactly what they need in the return haul.
 Puig and Reyes were already in the lineup on Thursday, and both made impacts.
 Puig was 1-3 with 2 walks while Reyes went 1-4 at the dish.
 Both, however, were thrown out at home on separate occasions, a reminder that these outfielders are known for power and not speed.